FrostKiwi/treasurechest/posts/dual-kawase/dual-kawase.md

 {% include "./demos/bilinearViz.htm" %}

 Since reading between pixels gets a linear mix of pixel neighbors, we can [linearly interpolate part of our gaussian kernel](https://www.rastergrid.com/blog/2010/09/efficient-gaussian-blur-with-linear-sampling/), sometimes called a [Linear Gaussian](https://www.rastergrid.com/blog/2010/09/efficient-gaussian-blur-with-linear-sampling/).
-By tweaking gaussian weights and reducing the amount of samples we could do a 7 × 7 gaussian kernel with worth of 4 × 4 samples, as shown in the [linked article](https://www.rastergrid.com/blog/2010/09/efficient-gaussian-blur-with-linear-sampling/).
+By tweaking gaussian weights and reducing the amount of samples we could do a 7 × 7 gaussian kernel worth of information with only a 4 × 4 kernel, as shown in the [linked article](https://www.rastergrid.com/blog/2010/09/efficient-gaussian-blur-with-linear-sampling/).

 <blockquote class="reaction"><div class="reaction_text">Though mathematically not the same, visually the result is very close.
 There are a lot of hand-crafted variations on this, different mixes of kernel sizes and interpolation amounts.</div><img class="kiwi" src="/assets/kiwis/speak.svg"></blockquote>